7255g389107j-droid/General-Compositional-Data-Analysis/README.md

 ---
 **Developed by:** Tatsuki Itagaki (2026)
 *Reliability is the shortest path to truth.*
+# This is something I gained only by acknowledging my defeat and reflecting on it.

 *For information on how to identify invariant components, please refer to another repository.*
-# A detectable invariant component is mostly something that is dominant in terms of physical mass (proportion) within the system and whose physical nature is unchanging.